Mission Statement

 Article 2 – Objectives

-The objective of the Association is to promote co-operation among Physical Plant Administrators of the Provincially assisted Universities of Ontario, and other groups, on matters relating to staff development, planning, construction, operation and maintenance of the facilities.
+The objective of the Association is to promote co-operation among Physical Plant Administrators of provincially assisted universities in Ontario, and other relevant groups, on matters relating to staff development, planning, construction, operation and maintenance of facilities.

 Article 3 – Membership

-1. Those eligible for membership shall be members of the Physical Plant Departments of Institutions, whose Executive Heads are eligible for full membership or associated membership, in the Council of Ontario Universities.
-Other institutions may become members with the support of not less than two-thirds of voting members present at the Annual Meeting.
+1. Those eligible for membership in the Association shall be members of the Physical Plant departments of institutions who have membership or associated membership in the Council of Ontario Universities.
+Other institutions may become members with the support of a majority of the voting members present at the Annual General Meeting.

-2. Each member institution shall have one representative designated as the official institutional representative who will normally be the managing head of the Physical Plant Department.
+2. Each Member Institution shall designate one representative as the Institutional Voting Representative, who will normally be the executive lead of the Physical Plant Department.

-3. Member institutions may select any number of additional representatives to take part in the affairs of the Association.
+4. Member Institutions may select additional representatives to take part in the affairs of the Association.

 Article 4 – Voting

-2. Approval of all general matters will be obtained by a simple majority agreement of the voting members present at a regularly constituted meeting except as otherwise specified herein.
+2. Voting on all general matters shall be decided by a majority of voting members present at a regularly constituted meeting, except as otherwise specified herein.

-4. The election of the officers of the Association shall be by a simple majority agreement of the voting members present at the Annual Meeting.
+4. The election of officers of the Association shall be determined by a majority vote of the voting members present at the Annual General Meeting.

-6. Election of members to a standing sub-committee shall be by a simple majority agreement of the voting members present at the Annual Meeting.
+6. Election of members to a standing Sub-Committee shall be determined by a majority vote of the voting members present at the Annual General Meeting.

 Article 5 – Officers

-1. A Chair, Vice-Chair/Secretary and Treasurer shall be elected from members of the Association.
+1. The officers of the Association shall include a Chair, Vice-Chair, Secretary, and Treasurer, all shall be elected from among the members of the Association.

-2. The Chair and Vice-Chair/secretary shall normally serve for a two year term and the Vice-Chair shall normally advance to the position of Chair at the end of their tenure.
+2. The Chair and Vice-Chair shall normally serve for a two year term.
+The Vice-Chair shall normally advance to the position of Chair at the end of their tenure.

 3. The Treasurer shall normally serve for a two year term.

-4. The Chair, Vice-Chair/Secretary, Treasurer and Past-Chair shall constitute the Executive of the Association.
+5. The Chair, Vice-Chair, Secretary, Treasurer, and Past-Chair shall constitute the Executive Committee of the Association.

-6. The Executive Committee will be directed by the Chair to ensure that matters of the Association are dealt with in an orderly fashion and will assist the host institution in organizing the Annual Meeting.
+7. The Executive Committee, under the direction of the Chair, shall ensure that matters of the Association are handled in an orderly fashion and shall assist the host institution in organizing the Annual General Meeting.

 Article 6 – Sub-Committees

-1. The Association may establish Sub-Committees from the membership to study, investigate, survey or report upon any matter pertaining to the objectives of the Association.
+1. The Association may establish Sub-Committees from its membership to study, investigate, survey or report on any matter pertaining to the objectives of the Association.

 Article 7 – Meetings

-1. A general meeting shall be held once a year and be referred to as the Annual Meeting and is normally held in the Spring.
-The Chair shall propose a three year location plan for the Annual meetings for consideration at the general meeting.
+1. A general meeting, referred to as the Annual General Meeting, shall be held once a year, normally in the spring.
+The Chair shall propose a three year location plan for the annual meetings and conference for consideration at the Annual General Meeting.

-2. Fall, Winter and Special meetings of the Association may be called by the Chair or Vice-Chair upon giving at least one month advance notice of such meeting.
+3. Quarterly and Special meetings of the Association may be called by the Chair or Vice-Chair with at least one month’s advance notice.

-3. Meetings of the Executive or any Sub-Committee shall be called by the Chair or Vice-Chair, or Chair of the Sub-Committee concerned.
+4. Meetings of the Executive or any Sub-Committee shall be called by the Chair or Vice-Chair of the Association, or the Chair of the Sub-Committee concerned.

-4. A majority of the voting members of the Association or of the members of a Sub-Committee shall constitute a quorum for a meeting of the Association or Sub-Committee concerned.
+5. A majority of the voting members in attendance shall constitute a quorum for meetings of the Association or any Sub-Committee.

-5. Each member institution may send representatives to Association meetings, whom it feels will benefit from or contribute to the business of any meeting of the Association.
+6. Member Institutions may send representatives to Association meetings, as it deems appropriate for the benefit of or contribution to the business of the Association.

 Article 8 – Finances

-1. There shall be an annual membership fee of $210.00 (to be sent to the Treasurer).
+1. Each Member Institution shall pay an annual membership fee of $300.00 (to be collected by the Treasurer).

-2. Each member shall be responsible for their own expenses in attending meetings or otherwise participating in the activities of the Association.
+2. Each member shall be responsible for their own expenses related to attending meetings or participating in the activities of the Association.

-4. The Executive may authorize expenditures of up to $1,000.00 from the treasury during the interim between meetings of the Association.
+5. The Executive Committee may authorize expenditures of up to $1,000.00 from the treasury between Association meetings.

-5. The Treasurer will maintain the financial records of the Association and will report the current status of those finances at each meeting of the Association.
+6. The Treasurer shall maintain the financial records of the Association and report the current financial status at each meeting of the Association.

-6. The Executive shall provide for audits of accounts as may be required, and the appropriate authorizations will be maintained with the Association’s financial institution.
+7. The Executive Committee shall arrange for audits of accounts as required, and maintain appropriate authorizations with the Association’s financial institution.